ezaspy/elrond/elrond/CONFIG.md

 - Download, import (adjust settings such as RAM if desired) and Start SIFT
 - Shutdown SIFT
-- It is recommended to configure at least 4GB/4096MB RAM and also add another HDD dedicated for linux-swap.<br>
+- It is **highly recommended** to configure at least 4GB/4096MB RAM and also add another HDD dedicated for linux-swap.<br>
     #### **Menu Bar -> Virtual Machine -> Settings... ->**
   - Add Device...
     - New Hard Disk...